matjon/em3371-controller/Documentation/reverse_engineering.md

-When `payload_size` as specified in byte 0x07 does not match the real size of the payload (= if the packet is longer then what byte 0x07 implies), the device responds with error code 0x02.
+When `payload_size` as specified in byte 0x07 does not match the real size of the payload (= if the packet is longer then what byte 0x07 implies), the device responds with an error packet with error code 0x02.

 When the size of the payload is bigger then what the device expects (for example, when sending a packet with function number 0x80 and payload size 0x10),